Linnorm236/Linnorm236/README.md

 - Spend most of my time removing/replacing vulnerable, outdated, and/or nulled plugins
 - Writing custom CSS to give sites a face-lift to spare clients the egregious subscription fees of plugins/themes
-- Or just rebuilding the entire site if it was made especially bad by self-proclaimed "experts"
+- Rebuilding entire site if it was made especially bad by self-proclaimed "experts"
 - Also make personlised video tutorials for clients to educate them on how to use their WordPress instance

 ## 🎨 Front‑End Passion